Agkistrodon taylori: Etymology

 The original description states that the specific, or trivial name, was "Named for Dr. Edward H. Taylor in recognition of his many contributions to our knowledge of the Mexican herpetofauna."
 Indeed, Taylor's extensive publications on Mexico's amphibians and reptiles, culminating with the "Herpetology of Mexico", published in collaboration with his student Hobart M. Smith, is the foundation of modern Mexican herpetology.
 Taylor's work on Mexico alone would have secured him a prominent reputation in the field of herpetology.
-However, Taylor made equally important contribution to Philippine land mammals, the herpetofauna of the Philippines, herpetofauna of the south-central United States, Eumeces (skinks of the world at that time), the herpetofauna of Costa Rica, the herpetofauna of Thailand, and caecilians of the world.
+However, Taylor made equally important contributions to the study of Philippine land mammals, the herpetofauna of the Philippines, the herpetofauna of the south-central United States, Eumeces (skinks of the world at that time), the herpetofauna of Costa Rica, the herpetofauna of Thailand, and caecilians of the world.

 The common name cantil is believed to have its origins in the language of an indigenous people of Chiapas, Mexico, the Tzeltal.
 The Tzeltal word "kantiil" was given to the snake meaning yellow lips (kan = yellow, tiil = lips).
 The name is thought to have first entered herpetological literature in the publication of Albert Günther's Reptilia and Batrachia in Biologia Centrali-Americana, and later popularized in the writings of Raymond L. Ditmars.
 However, later authors questioned that attribution, as the Tzeltal are highland people and unlikely to have had significant contact with the species.
 Alternatively, "can" or "canti" meaning "viper", and "nil" meaning snake, are used in a more widespread Mayan language that might be the origin of the name cantil.